Jaynovo/SE_PR_Gruppe_2/README.md

 XL: >8h

 Story Points:
-Based on Sizes, provide a clearer estimate
+Based on Sizes, provide a clearer estimate of hours